ScepterSW/Scepter-Wiki/en/ScepterSDK/BaseSDK.md

 DeviceConnectByIP                               //Use the device IP address to connect the device.
 DeviceConnectBySN                               //Use the serial number to connect the device.
 DeviceHWTriggerMode                             //Set device to Hardware Trigger Mode.
+DeviceImportParamInitFile					   //Import the init file of parameters into device.
-DeviceInfoGet                                   //Get Device SN, IP address and firmware version information.
+DeviceInfoGet                                   //Get Device SN, IP address and firmware version. information.
+DeviceIPAndSubnetMaskSet					    //Set the IP and the SubnetMask with DHCP disabled.
 DeviceParamSetGet                               //Get intrinsic parameters and extrinsic parameters of the device, and set and get the GmmaGian value of the Device.
 DeviceSearchAndConnect                          //Search and connect the Device.
 DeviceSetFrameRate                              //Set Device Rrame Rate.
+DeviceSetNTP				                    //Set NTP enabled.
 DeviceSetParamsByJson                           //Set device parameters by Json.
+DeviceSetPTP				                    //Set PTP enabled.
+DeviceSetSoftwareTriggerParameter               //Set the framecount to merge in Software Trigger Mode.
-DeviceStartStopStreaming                        //Start and stop device streaming DeviceSWTriggerMode                             //Set device to Software Trigger Mode.
+DeviceStartStopStreaming                        //Start and stop device streaming.
+DeviceSWTriggerMode                             //Set device to Software Trigger Mode.
+DeviceUpgradeFirmWare                           //Upgrade the firmWare.
 FrameCaptureAndSave                             //Capture and save device frame.
 IRGMMCorrectionSetGet                           //Set and get the IRGMMCorrection parameters of device.
 MultiConnection                                 //Multiple device connection.